Industry in Argentina: Petroleum refining and other fuels

-Refining is dominated by four large companies– Axion Energy (subsidiary of BP), Raízen (subsidiary of Shell), Trafigura, and YPF.
-Local companies Refinor, Refisan (subsidiary of Perez Companc), and Destilería Argentinas de Petróleo also operate in the space.
+Refining is dominated by four large companies—Axion Energy (subsidiary of BP), Raízen (subsidiary of Shell), Trafigura, and YPF.
+Local companies Refinor, Refisan (subsidiary of Perez Companc), and Destilería Argentinas de Petróleo also operate in the sector.
 The industry typically supplies 80% of domestic demand for gasoline and diesel.
 Significant investments in refinery modernization have been made in recent years, including a recently completed US$1.5 billion project by Axion to expand capacity and reduce sulfur dioxide emissions by 99% at its Campana facility, an ongoing US$600 million investment by YPF to expand capacity and produce low sulfur fuels at its Luján de Cuyo facility, and a US$600 million plant modernization announced by Raízen in April 2024.

 Argentina's biofuels sector is relatively small with production of 1.12 billion liters of bioethanol and 1.65 billion liters of biodiesel per year compared to 31.66 billion liters of bioethanol and 6.37 billion liters of biodiesel in Brazil.
 60% of Argentina's bioethanol is corn-based; the remainder is made from sugarcane with 12 major production facilities located in the provinces of Salta, Tucumán, and Jujuy; biodiesel is predominantly made from soybeans.
 After several stagnant years, the sector may return to growth due to a US$200 million investment by Grupo Bahía Energía announced in October 2024 to build Argentina's first sustainable aviation fuel plant that will use corn-based ethanol.

 Pharmaceuticals

-Pharmaceuticals drive 5% of total industrial production.
+Pharmaceuticals account for 5% of total industrial production.
 Argentina has over 200 pharmaceutical plants with 43,000 employees.
 Over US$800 million of production is exported to neighboring Latin American countries every year.
 Local companies such as Roemmers and Elea Phoenix dominate the industry; only two of Argentina's top 10 pharmaceutical companies by revenue are subsidiaries of foreign multinationals (Sanofi and Bayer).